Crowded Fire’s Enrichment Fund for Theater Designers

 HOW TO APPLY:

-1. Please note that the online form does not allow you to save the application mid-way through your process, and that you must click the “submit” button at the bottom of the online form to finalize the submission process.
+1. Please note that the online form allows you to save your application mid-way through your process, so that you can save your progress and return to the form at a later date.
+Please be sure to click the “submit” button at the bottom of the online form to finalize the submission process, as we cannot access incomplete applications.
 Questions to prepare include:

 - Artistic Statement: Describe your artistic vision and philosophy.
 (500 words or less)